-The principal activities of the Group during the financial year was to provide practical support for cancer patients and their families and to support medical research into better treatment methods for cancers of the blood and other blood disorders.
+The principal activities of the Group during the financial year were to provide practical support for cancer patients and their families and to support medical research into better treatment methods for cancers of the blood and other blood disorders.

-Since its inception in 1989 the group has developed a range of specific programs in pursuit of its objectives.
+Since its inception in 1989 the Group has developed a range of specific programs in pursuit of its objectives.
 The aims of these programs include:

-- Providing accommodation for patients and their families from rural and regional centres, interstate and overseas; - Providing educational support to children during treatment for and recovery from cancer; - Providing funding for research into better treatment methods and prevention; - Increasing awareness of the Australian Bone Marrow Donor Registry; and - Continuing to encourage pregnant women to donate their umbilical cord blood to the BMDI Cord Blood, which provides stem cells for the treatment of leukaemia and other life-threatening conditions in children and adults.
+- Providing accommodation for patients and their families from rural and regional centres, interstate and overseas; - Providing educational support to children during treatment for and recovery from cancer; - Providing funding for research into better treatment methods and prevention; - Increasing awareness of the Australian Bone Marrow Donor Registry; and - Continuing to encourage pregnant women to donate their umbilical cord blood to the BMDI Cord Blood Bank, which provides stem cells for the treatment of leukaemia and other lifethreatening conditions in children and adults.

-Each of the group entities is a registered charity.
+Each of the Group entities is a registered charity.
 Each relies on the support of the community, donors, volunteers, government, corporate partners and all Australians to continue their lifesaving work.

-The global COVID-19 pandemic impacted on several of the Group's traditional fundraising activities and triggered a full review of all income and expenditure streams by the Board of Directors.
+The global COVID-19 pandemic continued to impact on several of the Group's traditional fundraising activities and prompted the Board of Directors to maintain close monitoring of income and expenditure streams.

-Most fundraising events were either cancelled or deferred during 2020 due to restrictions on large gatherings of people.
+Most fundraising events were deferred during 2021 due to restrictions on large gatherings of people.
 Fundraising campaigns to our regular donors continued with little interruption and our main community fundraising campaign, Footy Colours Day, was heavily modified with an emphasis on supporters undertaking virtual events in support of the Group.